 Originating in Germany, the delicatessen is now a fundamental part of America’s gastronomical fabric.
 Delis across Utah will give the best of the best a run for their money.
-From generously-made breakfast sandwiches to mouthwatering pastrami, try one of these nine great Utah delis and find your next favorite sandwich!
+From generously-made breakfast sandwiches to mouthwatering pastrami, try one of these 7 great Utah delis and find your next favorite sandwich!

 Located in Central Utah, Big Daddy’s Deli supplies sandwiches to a sprawling population of farmers.
 The portions are generous and menu items extend from a wide variety of sandwiches to soup, specialized hot dogs, nachos, and homemade cookies.